jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 # Introduction

 Manufacturer Usage Description (MUD) have been specified on {{RFC8520}}.
 As the RFC states, the goal of MUD is to provide a means for end devices to signal to the network what sort of access and network functionality they require to properly function.

 While {{RFC8520}} contemplates the use of CoAP {{RFC7252}} URLs it does not explain how MUDs can be used in a CoAP network.
-Moreover, in CoAP it could be more interesting to actually host the MUD file on the CoAP endpoint itself, instead of hosting it on a dedicated MUD files server.
-Schemes that rely on connectivity to bootstrap network might be flaky if that connectivity is not present.
+Moreover, in CoAP we can host the MUD file on the CoAP endpoint itself, instead of hosting it on a dedicated MUD File Server.
+Schemes that rely on connectivity to bootstrap the network might be flaky if that connectivity is not present.
 This however, may introduce new security and networking challenges.

 ## Requirements Language